Halloween. The spookiest part of this holiday may be the downward spiral of poor

 The last couple years in the Target Dollar Spot, they’ve had these LED jewelry items, which are reusable and super cute.

-On trick-or-treat night, my kids will be out with all the other goblins and ghouls and you can bet their buckets (after I clear out the mismatched socks that one of them currently contains) will be filled with conventional candy.
+On trick-or-treat night, my kids will be out with all the other goblins and ghouls (okay, maybe not this year…but if they were), you can bet their buckets (after I clear out the mismatched socks that one of them currently contains) will be filled with conventional candy.
 I let them each pick out a few pieces to have that night and a handful to keep and eat over the next few days.
 By the time they wake up, most of the chocolate will have mysteriously vanished (Unless their mom suddenly develops magical willpower).
 Anything left will mostly get swapped out for some “better” choices, and we have a couple of options for the rest.
 We do have a local dentist who buys candy by the pound to send to troops.
 Sometimes, we take it to church to put out with the rest of the after-service goodies.
 Some things just get tossed (I’m looking at you foil-wrapped generic chocolate).

 If you want to live it up for the day without worrying about Red 40 and Blue something or other … just boo it.
 The main reason we’re giving you all these “healthier” options is the sheer amount of Halloween-themed activities there seem to be these days.
 Bottom line, use your best judgment, and for the love of all things scary, have a great time!
 (And maybe make sure your dental visits are up-to-date!!)